timjquigg/whisky-assigner/README.md

 * Allow for guest signup on website

 ## Status
-Project is: _finished_ for now

-## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Project is _finished_ for now.
+I will revisit the project as I progress on my development journey.
+I would like to have a web interface including sign-up in the future.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [Tim Quigg](mailto:timjquigg@gmail.com/) - feel free to contact me!